Skip to main contentSkip to navigation

 Biography

 Ben has significant experience in complex competition litigation, including collective actions in the Competition Appeal Tribunal.
 Ben has advised clients on a wide range of disputes and investigations in various forums in the UK and abroad, including the High Court, the Competition Appeal Tribunal, the Court of Appeal and the Supreme Court.
-In 2024, Ben was shortlisted for the Modern Law Awards “Rising Star of the Year” award.
+In 2025, Ben was recognised as one of Lawdragon's 500 Next Generation Lawyers globally and in 2024, Ben was shortlisted for the Modern Law Awards “Rising Star of the Year” award.
 He is the youngest lawyer ever to be listed as a “Key Lawyer” for competition litigation in Legal 500, where he is also recognised as Key Lawyer for Competition/EU Law.
 Ben regularly provides seminars and training on all aspects of competition litigation and collective actions.

 Andrew Hockley and Ben Bolderson are absolutely outstanding lawyers.
 Commercial, pragmatic and so easy to work with.
 They’re just an extension of the in house legal team.